Digital inheritance: Benefits of digital inheritance

 A successfully implemented digital inheritance process has both personal and societal benefits which highlight the concept's importance.
 In the personal realm, family members' ability to access or receive copies of their deceased loved one's online content, such as social media profiles, blogs, and emails, has real sentimental value and can aid in the grieving process just as much as a person's physical objects.
 Additionally, any digital content that produced economic value for the original user may continue to do so if passed on to the user's heir(s).

 Digital inheritance also has beneficial implications for the preservation of society's digital heritage.
 The passing on of digital estates necessitates that the content of digital assets be preserved either as copies or in its original functioning environment for an heir to receive.
 Digital inheritance therefore encourages proper digital preservation practices rather than allowing the content of deceased users to be abandoned and/or eventually deleted.
 Future generations will then be able to have a better understanding of this society's digital landscape.

 Practicalities

 Digital estate plans

 One method of ensuring that a digital inheritance is handled legally and comprehensively is to create a digital estate plan.
-This can be an informal plan or legally incorporated into a will.
+This can be an informal plan or legally incorporated into a will in the form of digital will.
 The practical approach to is to keep a regular backup of digital assets in a secure place and appoint a single person who will postmortem deal with the assets.
 An up-to-date list of passwords to online accounts would be essential, as well as determining how each online account provider handles data access after a user's death.